en4ble1337/ai-linux-tools/ssh-key-gen.md

-# SSH Key Authentication Setup for LXC Container (Fixed)
+# SSH Key Authentication Setup for LXC Container

 Complete step-by-step guide to set up SSH key authentication for root access to an Ubuntu 22.04 LXC container using PuTTY on Windows.